 Giesswein’s Ethical sourcing

 All of GIESSWEIN’S wool products are made at their local GIESSWEIN wool manufacturing facility in Austria where they ensure 0% material waste, up to 90% recycled water in production, and 100% use of renewable raw materials.

 Product development, fabric manufacturing, and product shipment are carried out in Austria.
 And the assembly of the individual parts for their shoes such as fabric, soles, and accessories is done in Vietnam or China.
 To ensure fair working conditions and high standards, their managing director visits the factories personally twice a year.

 GIESSWEIN only uses high-quality merino wool from small farmers who have been awarded the mulesing-free certificate and who meet their criteria with regard to animal welfare and quality.

-One of our favourite BIPOC-owned companies, Manitobah Mukluks’ vision is to build a vibrant, global brand that makes a significant impact in Indigenous communities.
-Named after a mukluk, one of the original winter boots of Canada (known for generations as the warmest winter boot in the world), Manitobah Mukluks offers a wide selection of winter boots, moccasins, accessories and slippers for men, women and kids.
+One of our favorite BIPOC-owned companies, Manitobah Mukluks’ vision is to build a vibrant, global brand that makes a significant impact in Indigenous communities.
+Named after a mukluk, one of the original winter boots of Canada (known for generations as the warmest winter boot in the world), Manitobah Mukluks offers a wide selection of winter boots, moccasins, accessories, and slippers for men, women, and kids.